hadley/crantastic/README.markdown

 Copy `config/database.sample.yml` to `config/database.yml`.
-It defaults to SQLite, so no additional configuration of this file is necessary unless you want to use PostgreSQL (which the site runs on in production).
+It defaults to SQLite, so no additional configuration of this file is necessary unless you want to use MySQL (which the site runs on in production).
+It's important that the encoding flag is set to utf8, or you'll run into subtle bugs.

-Run `rake gems:install` to install gem dependencies for the main site.
-Do `RAILS_ENV=test rake gems:install` to install the dependencies for the testing environment (required for running `rake spec`).
+We use bundler to manage gems, so simply run `bundle install` to install all required gem dependencies.

 Using `autospec` while doing changes to the source code is highly recommended, as this is very helpful for catching accidental regressions.